thumblemonks/riot/README.markdown

 1. Refactor reporting; some abstracting is needed for recording a result (for instance)
 1. Need to know where in backtrace a test failed (line number, etc.)
 1. More assertion macros: throws, etc.
-1. Handle denies macro different, so that an entire failure message can translated to the 'negative' assertion.
-I don't want to add deny\_this and deny\_that macros
 1. Aliases for context "with, without, when, ..."; add those words to test description
 1. Optimization and simplification (ex. flog is complaining print\_result\_stack)
 1. Better error messages (maybe need to rename asserts to should for better readability)